 The Tibalier is not a purebred dog.
 It is a cross between the Cavalier King Charles Spaniel and the Tibetan Spaniel.
 The best way to determine the temperament of a mixed breed is to look up all breeds in the cross and know you can get any combination of any of the characteristics found in either breed.
 Not all of these designer hybrid dogs being bred are 50% purebred to 50% purebred.
 It is very common for breeders to breed multi-generation crosses.

 DRA = Dog Registry of America, Inc.

-Missie the full-grown Cavalier x Tibetan Spaniel hybrid (Tibalier)
+Missie the full-grown Cavalier x Tibetan Spaniel mix breed dog (Tibalier)

 Missie the full-grown Cavalier x Tibetan Spaniel hybrid (Tibalier)—Missie and Diamond are littermates, and have similar personalities.

 Diamond the Tibalier (Cavalier x Tibetan Spaniel hybrid) at 14 months old, weighing 13 lbs.—she was fully grown at 10 months.
 Diamond is one of Missie's littermates.
 "Diamond thinks she's a BIG dog!
 At the dog park, she'd rather play with dogs bigger than her.
 She's just always been like that.
 Not that she doesn't play with dogs her size.
 She just LOVES to play...with anyone!
 But she tires the little dogs her size out so easily...I don't know where she gets all her energy from!
 It's funny ’cause the dogs (even the big ones) lie down to take a rest and Diamond is just nonstop pulling at their ears and tails and anything she can do to get them to chase her.